Safe seat: South Korea

 From the 1960s, parliamentary constituencies in Gyeongsang region, especially Northern Gyeongbuk and Western Gyeongnam, are considered as safe seats for People Power Party.

 City centres in Southeastern Gyeongnam, Southern Gyeogbuk and parliamentary constituencies in rural Gangwon, Chungbuk, Chungnam and Gyeonggi and affluent villages in such as Gangnam-gu, Seocho-gu, Songpa-gu and Yongsan-gu of Seoul, Haeundae-gu, Nam-gu, Dongnae-gu and Suyeong-gu of Busan are also considered as safe seats for People Power Party.

 Parliamentary constituencies in industrial areas and built-up residential areas in Gyeonggi, Southeastern Gyeongnam, Cheongju – Daejeon – Sejong City and Jeolla regions such as Jeonbuk and Jeonnam are considered as safe seats for the Democratic Party.

 United Kingdom

+Elections in the United Kingdom have long featured many seats that are consistently safe for the Conservative Party and Labour Party, although the increased political volatility since the mid-2010s has reduced the number of long-held safe seats and led to speculation that others could be lost as soon as the next general election.

+Before the 2024 United Kingdom general election, analysis from the Electoral Reform Society estimated that the average constituency had been held for 45 years; 247 out of 650 (38.0%) had been held by the same party for over 50 years; and 111 (17.1%) had been held by the same party for over 100 years.

+Several recent elections have reduced the number of long-held safe seats, in particular, the collapses of Scottish Labour in 2015 and of the Conservatives in 2024.
+In those cases, as with the Liberal Democrats collapse in 2015, the parties lost votes with a proportional swing, in which more voters were lost in the seats where they had been previously strongest.
+To a lesser extent, Labour lost long-held seats in the "Red Wall" in 2019, though others such as YouGov director Anthony Wells argued that Labour's decline in these constituencies represents a typical rather than exceptional trend of voter realignment.
+Despite their landslide victory in 2024, Labour's vote fell in many of its safest seats.

 On 6 April 2010, the Electoral Reform Society (ERS) estimated that going into the 2010 general election, of the 650 constituencies, 382 (59%) were safe seats.
 Some of these seats have since been lost by the parties that held them at the time, notably most of the Liberal Democrat seats and some Labour seats, meaning they can no longer be considered "safe".